 Kindly check the syllabus of the state for which you are preparing.
 Make a list of local laws that need to be covered.
-Go through previous year question papers.
-They will give you an idea as how questions are framed and how many questions have been asked from a particular local act.
+Go through the previous year’s question papers.
+They will give you an idea as to how questions are framed and how many questions have been asked from a particular local act.

 Some states like Madhya Pradesh issue allocation of marks to every subject in their syllabus.
 Therefore, it is better to take ideas from previous year papers.